 - Shuttle to the campground

 Reserving Your Site

-To check availability or book your campsite, call 804-876-3006 or use the online reservations system.
+To check availability or book your campsite, call 804-876-3006.
 Reservations are very important, especially during peak amusement park season.
 If you arrive without a reservation, you just may find that there is no room for you.

 When reserving your site, you'll need to specify what type of camping you'll be doing to ensure that you get a site that meets your needs.
 If you have an RV, you'll need to specify the exact size of your camper, along with needed amenities, to be sure you get a spot that will accommodate your unit while meeting your needs.

-- Campground specials: Before reserving, check to see if you qualify for one of the campground specials to save 10%.
+- Campground specials: Before reserving, check to see if you qualify for one of the campground specials to save on our stay.
 The discount is extended to Kings Dominion season ticket holders, military personnel and members of AAA, AARP and Good Sam.
 If you're reserving online, you'll need to click through the specials page to get the discounted rate.

 - Easy pay: Guests can opt to spread the cost of their campground reservation out over four payments (rather than paying for it all at once) using the Easy Pay option.
 If this is something you'd like to do, use the promotional code "PAYMENT" (without the quote marks) when booking online or tell the reservations agent when booking by phone.